ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 It is apparent that our **supervised approach outperformed zero-shot prompting** in our datasets.
 These results are consistent with the findings of the BigScience group ([Wang et al., 2022](#wang2022WhatLM)), where they showed that although decoder-only models trained on an autoregressive objective exhibited the strongest zero-shot generalization, they're still outperformed by models trained via masked language modeling followed by multitask finetuning.
-I argue that LLMs underperform because of two major gaps:
+I think there are two major reasons why LLMs underperform on Tagalog:

 * <b style="font-variant:small-caps;">Conceptual gap: </b>**text generation != text understanding**.
 I argue that one common misconception with LLMs is that we equate the generation of coherent texts to language understanding.